 Those links can pass on authority from older pages to newer pages.
 This, in turn, can result in getting more traffic — faster — to your new pages.

 This SEO case study suggests that having more internal links is better than fewer, but only to a point.
-Also, it’s a good idea to mix up your internal anchor text.
+Also, mixing up your internal anchor text is a good idea.

 12. Distribute your content